mmr1998/mmr1998/README.md

 ## :walking_man: About Me 😀
 I’m a self-motivated Fresh Computer Science graduate who has More than 3 Years of professional work experience as a ASP.NET developer.
 Also, I have 2 years of part-time Web Development Experience.
 And my computer science background also helps me to build web and computer applications according to the client’s requirements.
 Along with it, I also work as a freelancer at [FIVERR](https://www.fiverr.com/mmr1998).
 From that, I have also gained the capability of clients handling and work on under extreme pressure.
 So, I believe I would make an excellent addition to your team.
 #### A bit more about me :bowing_man:
-- 🔭 I’m currently Working as a ASP.NET Developer at [INFINITY TECHNOLOGY INTERNATIONAL LTD](http://infinitytechltd.com/).
+- 🔭 I’m currently Working as a ASP.NET Developer.
-- 🌱 I’m Now learning & Working With ASP.NET 5 and Angular 12.
+- 🌱 I’m Now learning & Working With ASP.NET 5+ and Angular 12+.
 - 👯 I’m looking to collaborate with anyone on any ASP.NET project.
 - 💬 You can Ask me about Wordpress Website Design and Digital Marketing
 - ⚡ Fun fact: I love Sleeping and Coding.